kweckwerth/BuilderPattern/README.md

 # BuilderPattern
-Recommended way to implement the builder pattern in Java for a standard user.
+Recommended way to implement the builder pattern in Java.
+Note that the user is immutable.